Episodes

 ---

-This podcast does not replace a veterinary surgeon's advice, and the content within it is provided for information only.
-All conditions must be diagnosed by a veterinary surgeon, and veterinary nurses and technicians must always ensure they are working within local legislation and regulating body guidelines.
+This podcast does not replace a veterinary surgeon's advice, and its content is provided only for information.
+A veterinary surgeon must diagnose all conditions, and veterinary nurses and technicians must ensure they work within local legislation and regulating body guidelines at all times.
 Any products or treatments discussed are for information only and do not constitute endorsements of products or services.

 Show More Show Less